MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 # Future work

 Depends upon user feedback to see how this should be expanded.
+Later, we can possibly support user provided columns for the ordering, but we will have to figure out the behavior for tombstones.